-George often made excuses for ducking into her air conditioned office to get out of the steaming kitchen.
-This time there was a legitimate reason.
-Tipping forward like a ballerina, he leaned in and set a floral arrangement in front of the bookkeeper.
+He liked ducking into Joe's air-conditioned office to get out of the steaming heat of the kitchen.
+For a change, he had a legitimate reason.
+From behind his back, he tipped forward like a ballerina, leaned in and set a floral arrangement on the desk.

-She had learned to steer clear of the Head Chef who liked using his tongs to pinch the female staff.
-Her first week on the job on her way past his grill, he'd sneaked up behind her and picked her up bodily, like she was a cheerleader, and pointed her toward the upper cabinets.
+She had learned to steer clear of the head chef who liked using his tongs to pinch female staff members.
+Her first week on the job, on her way past his grill, he had sneaked up behind her, picked her up bodily and pointed her toward the upper cabinets.

 "Grab those napkins for me, would ya'?"
-Snickering, he peeked under her mini-skirt as he held her in mid-air.
-Joe flushed bright red as the kitchen staff stared.
+Snickering, he peeked under her mini-skirt as he held her up.
+Joe's face flushed as the kitchen staff looked on.

-"You, OUT."
-He pointed a knobby finger at the suddenly somber chef then towards the kitchen.
-There was an awkward dance at the door as George backed his substantial frame out of the space and Jason came in.
-The chef made a silly face at Joe behind Jason's head as the door slammed in his face.
+"You, OUT!"
+Jason pointed at the suddenly somber chef.
+Then, he pointed to the kitchen.
+There was an awkward dance at the door as George backed out and Joe's manager came in.
+The chef shot her a silly grin from behind Jason as the door slammed in his face.

-"So, how about it?" he asked with a wink.
-She turned her attention to the mound of papers spread across the desk.
-He slid into the bench opposite her as a cold silence prevailed.
-Unaffected, he stared at the top of her head, whistling off key.
+"So, how about it?"
+Jason asked with a wink.
+She hung up the phone and turned her attention back to her work while he slid onto the bench across from her.
+A cold silence filled the room.
+Unaffected, he stared at the top of her head and began whistling.

-Jason had been hired to replace Bob, her manager that disappeared without a trace.
-Rumors of embezzlement and altered books put Joe under scrutiny during the investigation that followed.
-She was thankful her friendship with the owner saved her job at the restaurant.
+Jason had been hired to replace Bob, the manager who'd hired Joe.
+Rumors of embezzlement and cooked books had put Joe under scrutiny during the investigation that followed.
+Thankfully, her friendship with the owner had saved her job.